excaliber90/prajwal_portfolio/README.md

 http://0.0.0.0:5000
 ```

-The site will load your interactive portfolio in the browser.
+The site will load your interactive portfolio in the browser and will let you know about me and my works.

 ---